lgreski/datasciencectacontent/markdown/rprog-lexicalScoping.md

             John Chambers, quoted in Advanced R, p.
 79.

+After some additional research, we were able to locate the source of this quote, a 2014 presentation by John Chambers that was given at the useR! conference, as referenced at the end of this article.

 ## What is an "object?"

 First, we'll tackle Chambers' first slogan with a short overview of objects.